 1. Washing Soda or Baking Soda?

-Baking soda is popular ingredient for so many DIY cleaning recipes, but no, washing soda is different.
+Baking soda is popular ingredient for many DIY cleaning recipes, but washing soda is different.
 Washing soda is Sodium Carbonate, while baking soda is Sodium Bicarbonate.
 I used washing soda for this recipe because it has stronger cleaning power than baking soda.
 It is nice and effective plus it’s also non-toxic.
-No worries if you can’t find washing soda in your local stores, you can make one at home from baking soda.
+No worries if you can’t find washing soda in your local stores, you can make it at home from baking soda.
 Watch this video tutorial to find out how.

 2. Can It Be Used as a Disinfectant?

 I’m sorry but no, it doesn’t work like a real disinfectant.
 But since you added some essential oils that naturally have antiseptic properties, I guess somehow it does disinfect.
 Personally, I would still stick to using Hydrogen Peroxide or food-grade alcohol plus soap and water to clean and disinfect the mess from raw meat food preparations.

 3. Is Borax Safe to Use?